-The construction of Aberystwyth Castle (originally known as Llanbadarn) was started on the initiative of the English king Edward I in 1277.
-It cost over £ 4,300 (a price comparable to that of the Flint and Rhuddlan castles).
+The construction of Aberystwyth Castle (originally known as Llanbadarn or Lampadarn) began on the initiative of the English King Edward I in 1277.
+It cost was over £ 4,300 (a price comparable to that of Flint and Rhuddlan castles), and the work was commissioned to 176 masons, 14 carpenters, 5 smiths and over 1,100 workers.
 Although the stronghold was completed only in 1289, the main works were carried out in the first three years.
-In 1282 an unfinished castle was conquered and burnt along with the town by the Welsh.
-However, already in 1294, during the rebellion of Madog ap Llywelyn, it withstood the next Welsh siege, mainly thanks to its seaside location, allowing to deliver supplies to the castle.

 In 1637, the castle was turned into a royal mint, in which silver shillings were produced.
 A few years later, during the English Civil War, it was garrisoned by Royalists, which caused the attack of the Parliamentary forces in 1646, and consequently its blowing up and destruction.
-What has survived, unfortunately, was used in the following years as a source of free building stone for the developing city.
+What has survived, unfortunately, was used in the following years as a source of free building stone for the developing town.